ekrichards/DSC288R_Capstone/MODEL_CARDS.md

 - **License:** Open Source

 ### Intended Use:
-- **Primary Use:** Predicting the delay of a flight
+- **Primary Use:** Predicting the delay of a flight.
-- **Primary Users:** Airlines, Airports, Passengers, Pilots
+- **Primary Users:** Airlines, Airports, Passengers, Pilots.
-- **Out-of-Scope Use Cases:** Not to be used for all predictions of delays
+- **Out-of-Scope Use Cases:** Not to be used for all predictions of delays.

 ### Factors:
-- **Relevant Features:** Distance, Airtime, and airline
+- **Relevant Features:** Distance, Airtime, and airline.
-- **Evaluation Factors:** Predictive accuracy
+- **Evaluation Factors:** Confusion Matrix, delay prediction accuracy.

 ### Metrics:
 - **Performance Metrics:**
   - Accuracy: 0.64
-  - Precision: 0.64
+  - Precision: 0.65
-  - Recall: 0.65
+  - Recall: 0.64
   - F1 Score: 0.65
 - **Variation Approaches:** Evaluated across different years, airlines, and locations

 ### Evaluation Data:
-- **Datasets:** Kaggle Flight Delay Dataset (2018-2022), NOAA Weather Data
+- **Datasets:** Kaggle Flight Delay Dataset (2018-2022), NOAA Weather Data.
-- **Motivation:** Improve delay prediction accuracy to assist scheduling
+- **Motivation:** Improve delay prediction accuracy to assist scheduling.
-- **Preprocessing:** Missing value imputation, categorical encoding, feature scaling
+- **Preprocessing:** Missing value imputation, categorical encoding, feature scaling.

 ### Training Data:
 - **Details:**
-  - Train-test split: 80%-20%
+  - Train-test split: 80%-20%.

 ### Quantitative Analyses:
-- **Unitary Results:** The model relied heavily on past delay trends (past_50_avg_delay) for predictions, indicating that historical delays play a stronger role than distance or airtime in forecasting delays.
+- **Unitary Results:** The model relied heavily on past delay trends for predictions, indicating that historical delays play a stronger role than distance or airtime in forecasting delays.
 - **Intersectional Results:** The model performed inconsistently across airlines, with some carriers experiencing higher misclassification rates.
 Time of day also impacted performance, as delays occurring later in the day were often underpredicted.

 ### Ethical Considerations: